gabrielstramontin/gitSkills_Lab01/README.md

 Here's a recap of your accomplishments:
 - You learned the Basics about GitHub, Repositories, Branches, Commits, and Pull Requests.
 - You practiced the content creating a Branch, a Commit and a Pull Request.
 Also, by the end, you merged a Pull Request.
-- Congrats, you made your first contribution at GitHub! :tada:
+- Nice, you made your first contribution at GitHub! :tada:

 ### What's next?
 - Try to make your custom profile README